MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/customize-entity-forms.md

 ---
-title: "Customize forms (model-driven apps)""
+title: "Customize forms (model-driven apps)"
 description: "Forms provide the user interface (UI) that people use to create, view, or edit table records.
 Use the form designer in the customization tools to create and edit forms.
-This topic will provide information necessary to create or edit forms programmatically.""
+This topic will provide information necessary to create or edit forms programmatically."
 author: HemantGaur
 ms.author: hemantg
 ms.date: 04/01/2022